onkoe/barretts-club/content/posts/three-android.md

 +++
-title = "Four Hourseman of Android Distributions" description = "There's four types of Android ROMs.
+title = "Four Horseman of Android Distributions" description = "There's four types of Android ROMs.
 Why can't we have one?" date = 2024-01-18
 [taxonomies]